microsoft/fluentui-charting-contrib/docs/Charting-Concepts/GroupedVerticalBarChart.md

 ```
 - Certain props need async await structure (waitFor in react testing library) for different props or nested SVGs to render.
 - **Known issues**
-  - The axis titles are to be added (Already in [PR](https://github.com/microsoft/fluentui/pull/28580) )
   - Setting the margins externally via the props may cut the x and y ticks if the margins provided are very less.
 Setting a minimum margin would prevent any such distortions.
 - **Future improvements**

   Following are the list of future improvements for the vertical bar chart:

-  - Adding axis titles - Already in [PR](https://github.com/microsoft/fluentui/pull/28580)
   - Improved accessibility: While the component already provides accessibility data for screen readers, there is always room for improvement in this area.
 Adding support for keyboard navigation and improving the accessibility of the callout would make the component more accessible to users with disabilities.
   - Support for animations: Adding support for animations, such as transitions between data updates or hover effects, would make the component more visually appealing and engaging for users.
   - Following error handling scenarios can be improved: